gmh5225/PDE-Pass/README.md

 `PATH2LIB="/home/mortonal/PDE_Project/build/pdepass/pdepass.so" `

-Change mortonal to your uniqname if on the eecs583 server Otherwise chhange the path to whatever path you need if this is a local install
+Change mortonal to your uniqname if on the eecs583 server Otherwise change the path to whatever path you need if this is a local install

 Run using:
-`sh run.sh elmination-elimination`
+`sh run.sh elimination-elimination`
 or
-`sh run.sh elmination-sinking`
+`sh run.sh elimination-sinking`
 etc.